OSGeo/OSGeoLive-doc/en/quickstart/gmt_quickstart.rst

 GMT Quickstart
 ********************************************************************************

-Running
+GMT is a collection of tools that allow users to manipulate (x,y) and (x,y,z) data sets (including filtering, trend fitting, gridding, projecting, etc.) and produce Encapsulated PostScript File (EPS) illustrations ranging from simple x-y plots through contour maps to artificially illuminated surfaces and 3-D perspective views in black and white, gray tone, hachure patterns, and 24-bit color.

+In this quick GMT tutorial we will use a digital terrain model (DTM) to generate a shaded relief map.

+.. contents:: Contents

+Source Information
 ================================================================================

-Local documentation can be found in `/usr/share/doc/gmt/html/ <../../gmt/html/index.html>`_ Examples can be found in
+* Local documentation can be found in: `/usr/share/doc/gmt/html/ <../../gmt/html/index.html>`_
-  `/usr/share/doc/gmt/examples <../../gmt/examples/>`_
+* Examples can be found in: `/usr/share/doc/gmt/examples <../../gmt/examples/>`_

 .. packages:
   gmt-doc (and -pdf)